zani-t/volta-cli/README.md

 # Volta CLI

-Volta CLI is an unfinished interface that was intended for users to upload a dataset, train a scikit-learn based ML model with custom hyperparameters, and deploy the model as a Flask-based web server endpoint, all from the command line.
+Volta CLI is an unfinished command line interface that was intended for users to upload a dataset, train a scikit-learn based ML model with custom hyperparameters, and deploy the model as a Flask-based web server endpoint, all from the command line.

 The project was created using Python and MySQL, along with the Poetry package, and MySQL connector and Typer libraries.